eheikes/oscar/api/README.md

 ## Installation & Usage

-1. Install the software using npm (`npm install oscar-assistant-api`) or download it from [GitHub](https://github.com/eheikes/oscar/api).
+1. Install the software using npm (`npm install oscar-assistant-api`).
-2. Configure the software for you database.
+2. Configure the software for your database.
 Create a configuration file in the `config` folder for your environment, such as `production.yaml` or `local.yaml` (see [the configuration file documentation](https://github.com/lorenwest/node-config/wiki/Configuration-Files)).
 [The Sequelize documentation](http://sequelize.readthedocs.io/en/latest/api/sequelize/#new-sequelizedatabase-usernamenull-passwordnull-options) contains the available options.
 3. Run `npm start` to start the server.

 ## API Reference